Left Continue shopping

 Migraines often follow a predictable pattern — triggered by stress, sleep deprivation, hormonal fluctuations, strong smells, chocolate, alcohol, or bright lights.
 For women, attacks may coincide with the menstrual cycle.
 Tension headaches typically lack consistent triggers.

-Response to Medication
+Response to Support

-Modern Treatment and Prevention Strategies
+Modern Support and Strategies

 To relieve active migraine pain: